molssi-seamm/molssi-seamm.github.io/source/html/developers/2020/mopac_use_case.rst

 #.
 This would involve creating the following tools

    a.
-A plugin that wraps system building tools (Packmol or mBuild for
+A plug-in that wraps system building tools (Packmol or mBuild for
       liquids, for instance)
    #.
-A plugin that automatically wraps existing tools that atom type
+A plug-in that automatically wraps existing tools that atom type
       a variety of systems, such as antechamber, foyer, gromacs atom-typing tools, amber tools, SEAMM atom-typing tool, etc.
    #.
-Make the plugin for LAMMPS (MD code) and Cassandra (MC) more
+Make the plug-in for LAMMPS (MD code) and Cassandra (MC) more
       robust.
    #.
-A plugin for each of the desired thermodynamic properties or one
+A plug-in for each of the desired thermodynamic properties or one
       that encompass several of them.

 Potential Issues